morganpage/ic-gamekit/README.md

 # Starts the replica, running in the background
 dfx start --background

+# Build, to be on the safe side ;-), deploy does this anyway
+dfx build

 # Deploys your canisters to the replica and generates your candid interface
 dfx deploy
 ```
+If you get an 'assetstorage.did doesn't exist' just retry the deploy and it should work (or do the build step first)

 Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}`.